Heathfield School

 This school currently provides the following support for pupils' mental health needs

-Heathfield’s Pastoral care is driven by a values based focus where social, personal and curricular matters are supported by their Positive Psychology programme where they encourage all pupils to develop an understanding of themselves and approach life with healthy attitudes and equip pupils with the skills, understanding and attitude to cope with the challenges they face.
-The pupils can choose who they go to for support, they all have access to Tutors, the Chaplain, Heads of Year, Pastoral Care team, Nutritionist, Counsellor Life Coach and 24/7 nursing care.
+Heathfield’s pastoral care is driven by a values based focus where social, personal and curricular matters are supported by their Positive Psychology programme where they encourage all pupils to develop an understanding of themselves and approach life with healthy attitudes and equip pupils with the skills, understanding and attitude to cope with the challenges they face.
+The pupils can choose who they go to for support, they all have access to tutors, the chaplain, heads of year, pastoral care team, nutritionist, counsellor life coach and 24/7 nursing care.
 However, the school ultimately recognises that a pupil will invariably seek the support of their peers before asking an adult for support.
 Therefore they train their students in peer mentoring and have designed a curriculum, with the expert Alicia Drummond, to teach and accredit pupils with mentoring qualifications.
-They then offer peer support on a daily basis in our wellbeing room – The Wellnest.
-They have an established link with Isa Robinson, nutritionist and Alicia Drummond from TeenTips they present to both pupils and parents in developing an understanding to some key themes of wellbeing concern.
+They then offer peer support on a daily basis in the wellbeing room – The Wellnest.
+They have an established link with Isa Robinson, nutritionist and Alicia Drummond from TeenTips who present to both pupils and parents in developing an understanding to some key themes of wellbeing concern.

 • Transport links